simulating-our-future/simulating-our-future/README.md

 Welcome to my GitHub.

-My name is André and I introduce you "Simulating_our_future", a project that is willing to explain climate change and our impact on Earth through easy data comprehension.
+My name is André and I introduce you "Simulating_our_future", a project that is willing to explain climate change and our impact on Earth through easy data comprehension and concise educative videos.

-I'll be posting some repositories and explanations on metholodogies used for my projects.
+I'll be posting some repositories and explanations on metholodogies used for these projects.

-These projects are available on Simulating_our_future's social media so it can reach a maximum of non-aware people.
+The projects are available on Simulating_our_future's social media so it can reach a maximum of non-aware people.

 They last approximately 30 seconds and are displayed on these platforms :